 I grew up in Baltimore, in a tight-knit family of German and Czech immigrants.
-In the 90s and early 00s, I was immersed in the D.C. punk scene and Riot Grrrl.
-University was mostly Towson State — double major English (focus, Virginia Woolf) and Women’s Studies (focus, Black feminism), double minor art history and French.
+I got an education in the D.C. punk scene and Riot Grrrl, and I earned a bachelor's degree at Towson State in the Baltimore suburbs, where I studied Virginia Woolf, Black feminism, art history and French.

-I'm working on a memoir about my father's 1987 murder and the years I spent trying to understand it, will be published in 2024.
+Whatever Happened to Eddy Crane (Hanover Square Press), a memoir about my father's 1987 murder and the years I spent trying to understand it, will be published in 2024.